southwick-associates/rakewt-ashs/README.md

 ## Data Notes

-- Target population is defined by the 2016 usfws national survey.
+- Target population was defined using the 2016 usfws national survey.
 - One duplicate record was removed from the hunting survey dataset.
 - Angler survey includes a decent percentage of zero (and missing) values for fish_avidity.
-An additional filter step was added to ensure these records were given a missing value for the output rake weight (i.e., not included in weighting).
+An additional filter step was added to ensure these records were given a missing value for the output rake weight.
-    + Note that `anesrake()` will still calculate weights for records that include missing values in other target categories (income, etc.).
+    + Note that weights were still calculated for records that include missing values in other target categories (income, etc.).
 - Both angler and hunter scripts weight separately based on the Tablecat variable (4 categories).
     + Iterating over TableCat was done using R's [for loops](https://www.datacamp.com/community/tutorials/tutorial-on-loops-in-r) and [apply functions](https://www.datacamp.com/community/tutorials/r-tutorial-apply-family).